The Communiversity

 Archives

-Preserving movement history is essential to building the future.
-The Communiversity South maintains archives that document organizing efforts, political education traditions, and the experiences of Black workers and freedom movements throughout the U.S. South.
-These archives collect materials such as oral histories, organizing documents, photographs, publications, and campaign records.
-By preserving these materials, we ensure that the knowledge and lessons of past struggles remain available to inform today’s organizers and future generations.
+Preserving the history of workers’ struggles on the job and in their communities is essential to building the future.
+The Communiversity maintains archives that document organizing efforts, political education traditions, and the experiences of Black workers and their communities primarily from Eastern North Carolina, but throughout the U.S. South.
+These archives include materials such as oral histories, organizing documents, photographs, publications, and campaign records.
+By preserving these materials, we ensure that the knowledge and lessons of past struggles remain available to inform today’s – and tomorrow’s generation of workers as organizers.

 Communiversity